• Skip to primary navigation

 Embrace the Teachings of Indigenous Peoples through Movement and Affirmations

 Please welcome our guest writer today, Deirdre Drombolis, who works in Northern Canada in several First Nations schools.
-I had the pleasure of meeting Deirdre in our School Yoga Bootcamp this past summer.
-Together, we have been working on creating some Seven Grandfather Teachings Yoga Cards for Kids so that she can share the Indigenous Teachings and traditions of the Indigenous Peoples through movement and affirmations.
+I had the pleasure of meeting Deirdre in our School Yoga Program.
+Together, we created Seven Grandfather Teachings Yoga Cards for Kids so that she can share the Indigenous Teachings and traditions of the Indigenous Peoples through movement and affirmations.

 “My breath is your breath, and your breath is my breath.”